Chart Color Schemes

 Educational achievement in Canterbury places it within the top 10% nationally, reflecting strong academic performance and high qualification levels across the community

-Canterbury's residents aged 15 and above have a higher educational attainment compared to national averages.
-57.0% hold university qualifications, surpassing Australia's 30.4% and Victoria's 33.4%.
-Bachelor degrees are the most common (34.7%), followed by postgraduate qualifications (17.2%) and graduate diplomas (5.1%).
-Vocational pathways account for 15.5%, with advanced diplomas at 8.8% and certificates at 6.7%.
+In Canterbury, 57.0% of residents aged 15 and above hold university qualifications, exceeding Australia's national average of 30.4% and Victoria's rate of 33.4%.
+This high educational attainment is beneficial for knowledge-based opportunities.
+Bachelor degrees are the most common at 34.7%, followed by postgraduate qualifications (17.2%) and graduate diplomas (5.1%).
+Vocational pathways account for 15.5% of qualifications among those aged 15 and above, with advanced diplomas making up 8.8% and certificates 6.7%.

 Frequently Asked Questions - Education